saltyrtc/saltyrtc-meta/Protocol.md

 checks depending on its role:

-* In case the client is the initiator, it SHALL check that the *responders* field is set and contains an Array of responder identities.
-The responder identities MUST be validated and SHALL neither contain addresses outside the range `0x02.0xff` nor SHALL an address be repeated in the Array.
-An empty Array SHALL be considered valid.
-However, Nil SHALL NOT be considered a valid value of that field.
+* In case the client is the initiator, it SHALL check that the *responders* field is set and contains an `Array` of responder identities.
+The responder identities MUST be validated and SHALL neither contain addresses outside the range `0x02.0xff` nor SHALL an address be repeated in the `Array`.
+An empty `Array` SHALL be considered valid.
+However, `Nil` SHALL NOT be considered a valid value of that field.
 It SHOULD store the responder's identities in its internal list of responders.
 Additionally, the initiator SHALL drop new responders that have not sent any messages